2018 Annual Report

 Albert Rodriguez | Deputy Chief:

-- Bond Refinancing: Of the 38 bond transactions, five transactions refunded bonds previously issued resulting in savings of approximately $657.4 million over the City’s Four-Year Financial Plan.
+- Bond Refinancing: Refunded bonds (in approximately eight of the 42 bond transactions) previously issued, resulting in savings of about $841.75 million over the City’s Four-Year Financial Plan.

 Special Federal Litigation